Aarushi-1604/ChronosFeed/README.md

 ## Project Goal

-To make alternate history feel alive by allowing users to explore entire social media ecosystems from worlds that never existed.
+To make alternate reality feel alive by allowing users to explore entire social media ecosystems from worlds that never existed.

 ---